Skip to content

 Rare earths Critical metals in smartphones and cell phones

-Of course, cell phones, smartphones and other electronic devices improve our quality of life enormously and have become an integral part of both our private lives and our everyday working lives.
+Of course, cell phones, smartphones and other electronic devices improve our quality of life enormously and have become an indispensable part of both our private lives and our everyday working lives.
 But while we all enjoy the benefits of technical devices, we must not close our eyes to the problems associated with their production and disposal.
-In addition, deposits of rare earths and critical metals will be depleted in the coming decades.
+Moreover, deposits of rare earths and critical metals will be depleted in the coming decades.

-For these reasons, I question my consumption critically.
+For these reasons, I critically question my consumption.
 What about you?
 We should all start to rethink our consumption.
-We don't have to buy a new cell phone every two years when we sign a new contract.
+We don't have to buy a new cell phone every two years along with a new cell phone contract.
 By treating them with care, many devices last much longer and can be repaired quickly if they are damaged or defective.
-In this way, I produce significantly less electronic waste and do our Environment something good.
+In this way, I produce much less electronic waste and do something for our environment.
+Environment something good.
 How do you see it?
 Have you already had a broken smartphone repaired?
 What was your experience with it?
 I look forward to your comments below this article.

 Stay clean,